GoogleCloudPlatform/community/tutorials/jmeter-bigtable-perf-testing/index.md

 We recommend capturing these performance metrics from Bigtable monitoring rather than the JMeter report.

-Based on the success criteria, following metrics can be collected from BigTable Monitoring:
+Based on the success criteria, following metrics can be collected from Bigtable Monitoring:
-* **CPU Load** : <50% is preferred for latency sensetive apps.
+* **CPU Load** : <70% is preferred for latency sensitive apps.
 * **Storage** : <60% of storage utilization is optimal to keep latencies low.
-Also SSDs is recommended.
+Also SSDs is recommended for latency sensitive applications.
-* **Latency at 50th and 99th percentile**
+* **Latency at 50th and 95th percentile**

-Refer [here](https://cloud.google.com/bigtable/docs/performance) for more detials on optimizing performance of BigTable.
+Refer [here](https://cloud.google.com/bigtable/docs/performance) for more details on optimizing performance of BigTable.
 Cloud Bigtable instances can be monitored using [Cloud monitoring](https://cloud.google.com/bigtable/docs/monitoring-instance), various types of metrics can be visualized including CPU utilization, Disk Usage, Latency, etc.

 To troubleshoot performance issues, use [Key Visualiser ](https://cloud.google.com/bigtable/docs/keyvis-overview)to analyze Bigtable usage patterns.